ArthurDumas/logcat2excel/README.md

 Simple Node.js tool to convert an Android logcat file into an Excel spreadsheet (using the excel4node package).

-Create a .xlsx file for each .logcat file in the current wording directory.
+Create a .xlsx file for each .logcat file in the current working directory:
 > Usage: node index.js

-Create a .xlsx file for each .logcat file in [folder].
+Create a .xlsx file for each .logcat file in [folder]:

 > Usage: node index.js [folder]

-Create a .xlsx file for [logcat-file].
+Create a .xlsx file for [logcat-file]:

 > Usage: node index.js [logcat-file]